 Maintenance of Structural Metadata: This registry service allows users with maintenance agency access privileges to submit and modify structural metadata.
 In this aspect the registry is acting as a structural metadata repository.
 However, it is permissible in an SDMX structure to submit just the “stub” of the structural object, such as a code list, and for this stub to reference the actual location from where the metadata can be retrieved, either from a file or a structural metadata resource, such as another registry.

-Registration of Data and Metadata Sources: This registry service allows users with maintenance agency access privileges to inform the registry of the existence and location (for retrieval) of data sets and reference metadata sets.
+Registration of Data Sources: This registry service allows users with maintenance agency access privileges to inform the registry of the existence and location (for retrieval) of data sets and reference metadata sets.
 The registry stores metadata about these objects, and links it to the structural metadata that give sufficient structural information for an application to process it, or for an application to discover its existence.
 Objects in the registry are organized and categorized according to one or more category schemes.

 Querying: The registry services have interfaces for querying the metadata contained in a registry, so that applications and users can discover the existence of data sets and reference metadata sets, structural metadata, the providers/agencies associated with those objects, and the provider agreements which describe how the data and metadata are made available, and how they are categorized.